 Heart damage, usually caused by infarction, is a leading cause of death in humans.
-After cardiomyocyte loss the damaged part of the myocardium in humans undergoes extensive scarring and fibrosis, and only few new cardiomyocytes are produced.
+After cardiomyocyte loss the damaged part of the myocardium in humans undergoes extensive scarring and fibrosis, and the cardiomyocytes lost to injury cannot be replaced.
 Thus, infarction results in permanent damage to the heart.
-In contrast, zebrafish are able to regenerate their hearts after amputation of the tip of the ventricle without scarring.
-We have found that injuries causing necrotic death of the myocardium, which are more similar to human heart infarction, are likewise efficiently regenerated.
+In contrast, zebrafish are able to regenerate their hearts after injury without permanent scarring.
+Importantly, cardiomyocytes efficiently proliferate to restore to lost muscle tissue.
+We have found that injuries causing necrotic death of the myocardium, which are similar to human heart infarction, are efficiently regenerated.

 Selected first or last author publications of our group related to heart regeneration: